fk128/midatasets/README.md

 # MIDatasets #

-python library to interact with nifti medical image datasets available locally on disc.
+python library to interact with a local nifti medical image datasets.

 ### Setup